 Finally, melatonin supplementation can be very helpful for those who have low melatonin levels or are struggling with sleep disorders.
-I suggest for anyone who wants to be “proactive with prevention” to connect with your natural health provider and get your levels checked first before beginning melatonin supplementation.
+I suggest for anyone who wants to be “proactive with prevention” connect with their natural health provider and get their levels checked first before beginning melatonin supplementation.

-There are 3 various types of melatonin to choose from – a small 3 mg melatonin, slow release melatonin and our unique product called Sleep Eaze™.
+There are 2 types of melatonin in our store to choose from – a small 3 mg melatonin, and slow-release melatonin.
 Melatonin comes in a 3 mg tablet and included B6 for healthy absorption.
 Slow-Release melatonin comes in 6 mg tablets which are “sustain-released” throughout the evening if taken at night.
-Finally, Sleep Ease™ contains not only melatonin but also neurotransmitter precursors that can help promote a good night’s sleep.
-Besides melatonin, Sleep Eaze ™ includes PharmaGABA™, L-theanin, 5-HTP and B vitamins.
 All of the 7 Essentials™ products are made from quality, non-GMO ingredients.

 As scientists understand the benefit of melatonin on chronic diseases, some doctors are advocating high doses of melatonin, as high as 180 mg per day!